-- Must have completed the 8th grade (students 17 years old and under will need to provide a copy of the their transcript to document a cumulative G.P.A. greater than or equal to 3.0)
+- Must be at least 14 years old and have completed the 8th grade (students 17 years old and under will need to provide a copy of the their transcript to document a cumulative GPA greater than or equal to 3.0)

 - In good physical and mental health

 - Required to have natural nails if assigned to a patient care area.
-Artificial nails, acrylics or other artificial materials applied over the nails (including "Rockstar" nails) are prohibited in the hospital for those individuals who serve in direct patient care roles.
+Artificial nails, acrylics or other artificial materials applied over the nails are prohibited in the hospital for individuals who serve in direct patient care roles.
 The Hospital follows the guidelines set forth by the Centers for Disease Control.

 Health Screening Clearance

-- Written documentation of TB health screening for tuberculosis completed within the last 12 months.
-The Hospital requires a 2-step TB test process and will provide the second TB skin test here on site at no cost to you.
+- Written documentation of tuberculosis (TB) health screening completed within the last 12 months.
+The Hospital requires a two-step TB test process and will provide the second TB skin test on-site at no cost to you.

-- Written documentation of vaccinations or immunity for measles, mumps, and rubella (MMR), influenza (seasonal), varicella ("chicken pox") and pertussis (Tdap).
-Individuals not able to provide proof of immunity for any or all of the above will be required to have a titer (blood draw) completed on site to assess /check for immunity.
+- Written documentation of vaccinations or immunizations for measles, mumps, rubella (MMR), influenza (seasonal), varicella ("chicken pox") and pertussis (Tdap).
+Individuals not able to provide proof of immunity for any or all of the above will be required to have a titer (blood draw) completed on site to assess/check for immunity.
 This titer may also be done at your physician’s office to expedite the entry process.

 - A urine drug specimen will be collected for both adult and minor volunteers.
 Photo identification will be required at the time of appointment.

-MINOR VOLUNTEERS: You must submit a birth certificate, court order, adoption decree or notarized power of attorney along with your application to ascertain legal parental permission for program participation and health screening processes.
-A parent/guardian will be required to attend all health screening appointments.
+Minor Volunteers: You must submit a birth certificate, court order, adoption decree or notarized power of attorney along with your application to ascertain legal parental permission for program participation and health screening processes.
+A parent or guardian will be required to attend all health screening appointments.

-- Patient Care volunteers will attend a training session.
-Some roles will require additional department specific training.
+- Some roles will require additional department specific training

-- Volunteers must first receive health-screening clearance and meet with a Volunteer Coordinator before attending an orientation.
+- Receive health-screening clearance and meet with a volunteer coordinator before attending an orientation

 - Purchase a volunteer apron for $20